priyankash-citrix/terraform-cloud-scripts/azure/cloud_native/README.md

 An SSH key is required when creating the ADC host.

 Password authentication is also allowed.
-Please choose a strong password to enhance security.
+You must choose a strong password to enhance security.

 #### Bastion host

-Along with the Citrix ADC an ubuntu bastion host is deployed.
+Along with the Citrix ADC, an ubuntu bastion host is deployed.

 Its role is to provide access to the Virtual Network from a secured host.